timothywtan/sinatra-students/README.md

 # Polish

 Go to town, get 100% coverage, add features, maybe FileUploads through a gem that plays nice with Sequel.
 Make it as realistic as possible.

+# Submitting Your Solution

+Fork and clone this repository, push up your solution to a `solution` branch.